RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-workloads.md

 oc get vm
 ```

-This command will list the VirtualMachine objects:
+This command will list the `VirtualMachine` objects:

 ~~~bash
 NAME               AGE   STATUS     READY rhel8-server-ocs   4s    Starting   False
 ~~~

-Now execute following command:
+Now execute following command to list the *instance* of that virtual machine object:

 ```execute-1
 oc get vmi
 ```

-This command will list the VirtualMachineInstance objects:
+This command will list the `VirtualMachineInstance` objects:

 ~~~bash